Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Five seconds into it and I was stunned.
 It’s metal and heavy rock!
 What on Earth was done to my favorite gaming tunes?

-But it grew on me before long, to the extent I’d even say this album was the one that opened the doors of heavier music for me.
+But it grew on me before long, to the extent I’d say this album was the one that opened the doors of heavier music for me.
 As for the remix of Beginnings that headed the album, it eventually became the representative version of Castlevania III’s opening track for me.

 On another note, I believe this album was also the herald for subsequent rock remixes of Castlevania soundtracks.
 I’m sure many home musicians, such as those on YouTube, were inspired by it.